499602D2/tg-launchbot/README.md

 **Privacy**

-The bot stores every interaction (i.e. command) sent to it if logging is enabled, alongside with a truncated SHA-1 hash of the user ID.
+The bot stores every interaction (i.e. command) sent to it if logging is enabled, alongside with a truncated, unsalted SHA-1 hash of the user ID.
 No text messages are stored, aside from text sent as a reply to a feedback request message.
 The bot's privacy settings forbid the bot from reading regular text, as in text messages which have not tagged the bot (@botusername) or are not a reply to a message sent by the bot (these are not logged, unless they're a reply to a feedback message.)

 Only information stored by the bot is the chat ID, which can also be the user ID of a user in the case of a private chat.
 This is the only user information stored, which is used to deliver notifications.
 If no notifications are enabled, no information is stored, aside from an in-memory chat ID for managing spam, which is automatically cleared when the program quits and is thus never stored.